 - Speaking with the person(s) who dealt with your matter

-We will write to you at the end of our investigation to tell you what we have done and what we propose to do to resolve your complaint if it is upheld.
+We will write to you at the end of our investigation to tell you what we have done, If your complaint is upheld, we will explain what we propose to do to resolve your matter.

 If you are still dissatisfied, you can ask the Legal Ombudsman (LeO) to intervene.
 You can contact the LeO as follows: